S. S. Badrinath

 Sengamedu Srinivasa Badrinath (24 February 1940 – 21 November 2023) was an Indian ophthalmologist who was the founder and chairman emeritus of Sankara Nethralaya, one of India's largest charitable eye hospitals.
 He was an elected fellow of the National Academy of Medical Sciences.
 Badrinath received the Padma Bhushan, the third-highest civilian award in India, in 1996.
 He was also a recipient of several other honours, including the Padma Shri and the Dr. B. C. Roy Award.

 Early life

-Sengamedu Srinivasa Badrinath was born in Triplicane, a suburb of Chennai, India.
+Sengamedu Srinivasa Badrinath was born in Triplicane, a historic / old neighbourhood of Chennai, India.
 His father, S. V. Srinivasa Rao, an engineer, was employed in the Madras Government Service.
 His mother, Lakshmi Devi, was the daughter of an advocate from Nerur, Tamil Nadu.
 Both of his parents died while he was still in his teens, and he completed his medical studies with the insurance money obtained following the death of his father.
 Beginning his education late at age 7 due to a childhood illness, Badrinath studied at PS High School, Mylapore, and Sri Ramakrishna Mission High School, Chennai.
 He completed his collegiate studies at Loyola College between 1955 and 1957.